 American Museum of Natural History's Master of Arts in Teaching fellowship

 The Master of Arts in Teaching program at the American Museum of Natural History in New York City is looking for graduates with Earth and space science backgrounds (geology, mineralogy, paleontology, oceanography, astronomy, and more) who want to make a difference in the world of STEM education.
 This teaching fellowship combines coursework, mentoring, and real-world experience to prepare Earth and space science graduates for a rewarding career as middle and high school teachers.
 All degree candidates will receive free tuition and books and a $30,000 living stipend.
 In return, candidates commit to teaching in a high-need school in New York State for four years.
 With a sole focus on preparing new Earth science teachers, the MAT program is a full-time, 15-month master's program that takes place at the museum and in urban partner schools.
 They seek a student body with diverse life and career experience, and the application is open to all candidates meeting the eligibility requirements.
-They are currently accepting applicants for the class that will matriculate in June 2017.

 - National Research Council associateship programs